product image

 Alanis Morrisette

-Angela Piva - (Mary J Blige, Naughty by Nature, Janet Jackson
+Angela Piva (Mary J. Blige, Naughty by Nature, Janet Jackson)

 Billy Sheehan (Mr. Big, Niacin, David Lee Roth)

-Bob Clearmountain - Journey, Bryan Adams, Stones, Springstein, etc, etc, etc!)
+Bob Clearmountain (Journey, Bryan Adams, Stones, Springsteen)

 Bob Dylan